 Part 2 · The Fragile Link

-After mapping why many remain excluded in Part 1, I turned to those who did navigate the process, people who reached the counter, found help, or sometimes hit another wall.
+After tracing why many remained excluded in Part 1, this part focuses on those who did attempt to navigate the process, people who reached the counter, found help, or encountered new friction once they were inside the system.

 “I didn’t think it would work… but the community centre helped me apply for Ujjwala.
 Two months later, I got a gas connection.
 No more smoke in the kitchen, a quiet but profound change.”